jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 tapered.

 This knot is a replacement for the _icicle hitch_, the difference being that it's better at staying tied.
+I like to tie it with five initial wraps and finish with a riding turn around the part that crosses diagonally over them.
+Perhaps I should think up a name specific to this variant.
 {:.tangent .indent}

 - **[Schwabisch hitch.][schwabisch-hitch]**